 Note About Vaccine News Items

-Autism Society of Pittsburgh staff had the following editorial published In the Pittsburgh Post-Gazette on February 20, 2009:
+Autism-Pittsburgh staff had the following editorial published In the Pittsburgh Post-Gazette on February 20, 2009:

 Autism Advocates are not anti-vaccine.